gvwilson/sensibleadventures/bookster/bookster.md

 Thomas's shrug was echoed by the rippling pattern on his jacket.
 "There may have been more afterward, but I turned tail the instant we were hit.
 It's rather vexing, you know.
-I put a lot of work into that boat–it will take ages to mend her."
+I put a lot of work into getting that boat looking the way it did–it will take *ages* to mend her."
+The pattern on his jacket rippled in agreement.

+The captain scowled.
+"At the rate we're going, we'll be there tomorrow."

-The guard at the door cleared his throat meaningfully.
+Even as he spoke the words, the guard at the door cleared his throat meaningfully.
 "What?"  the captain barked.

 "Chief Steward, *sra*.
-Wants to know if you'll want dinner brought down."
+Wants you to know we've sped up again."

-"Saints.
-No, I'll take it upstairs as usual.
-You might as well get back to your post.
+Thomas barked a single short laugh.
+"Saints," the captain cursed.
+"Tell him I'll be up in a heartbeat.
 Oh, and Eamile?
-No telling tales, understood?"
+No telling tales about any of this, understood?"

 "Yes, *sra*."
-The guard saluted sharply, right fist to left breast.
+The guard saluted sharply.

 The captain sighed again.
 A hundred people had seen Razi carried into the Hardeck, unconscious and dripping blood.
 By now, half the town